CoolColdUK/planning-poker/instructions/day1.md

 Type '{ path: string; component: any; }' is not assignable to type 'IntrinsicAttributes & RouteProps'.
   Property 'component' does not exist on type 'IntrinsicAttributes & RouteProps'.
 Did you mean 'Component'?ts(2322)

+  ## Question 8

+  Property 'onUserChanged' is missing in type '{}' but required in type 'LoginProps'.ts(2741)